-This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+This device complies with Part 15 of FCC Rules and Canada RSS-210.
+Operation is subject to the following conditions:

+- 1. This device may not cause harmful interference. - 2.
+This device must accept any interference received, including interference that may cause undesired operation. - 3.
+To comply with RF safety requirements, you must maintain a distance of 20 cm from the antenna when operating the device. - 4.
-IMPORTANT NOTE:

-FCC Radiation Exposure Statement:

-This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.

 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.